Guidelines for the Minnesota Rural Physician Loan Forgiveness Program

 Program Administration and Funding

 The Office of Rural Health and Primary Care (ORHPC), Minnesota Department of Health administers this program.
 It is funded by the State of Minnesota.
-Program eligibility requirements and benefits are established by Minnesota Statutes section 144.1501 authorizing the health professional education loan forgiveness program.
+Program eligibility requirements and benefits are established by Minnesota statute 144.1501, authorizing the health professional loan forgiveness program.

 The Rural Physician Loan Forgiveness Program provides funds for repayment of qualified educational loans for primary care physicians.
 Applicants are responsible for securing their own educational loans.
 Credit card or loans from family members do not qualify.
 Qualified loans include government, commercial and foundation loans for actual costs paid for tuition, reasonable education and living expenses related to the graduate or undergraduate education of a health care professional.

 This is a competitive selection process.
-Selections are made based on suitability for practice as indicated by personal and professional experience and training noted on an application, as well as other relevant factors.
-The number of applicants ORHPC may select for participation varies annually and is contingent upon state funding available.
-The application scoring and selection of participants will occur in February.
-All applicants will be notified in March if they have or have not been selected.
+Selections are made based on suitability for practice as indicated by personal and professional experience and training noted on an application, as well as preference given to those closest to completing their training.
+The number of applicants ORHPC may select for participation varies annually and is contingent upon state funding.

 Service Obligation and Funding

-Participants must begin their service obligation under this program no later than September 30 following completion of their residency program.
+For practicing physicians, participants must begin their service immediately.
+For final year residents, participants must begin their service obligation under this program no later than March 31 following completion of their residency program.
 Participants must complete their residency program as originally stated in their application.Participants are eligible to participate for up to four years in the program as a physician in a designated rural area.
-Subject to the availability of funds appropriated by the Minnesota State Legislature for the loan forgiveness program, ORHPC will make an annual payment to the participant in the amount of up to $25,000, not to exceed $100,000 total for the maximum four-year period or the balance of the designated loan(s), whichever is less.
+ORHPC will make an annual payment to the participant in the amount of up to $25,000, not to exceed $100,000 total for the maximum four-year period or the balance of the designated loan(s), whichever is less subject to the availability of funds appropriated by the Minnesota State Legislature for the loan forgiveness program.

 Annually, ORHPC requires participants to verify their continued employment and submit documentation that they have applied the loan forgiveness funds to their designated educational loan(s).
 This information will be verified prior to each annual disbursement.
 It is at the discretion of the participant to pay their loan servicer(s) with an annual lump sum payment, or make monthly payments that total the annual disbursement from ORHPC.